 Egger, Michael E. et al. Journal of the American College of Surgeons, Volume 230, Issue 4, 363 – 370

 Interest point: Clinical Trials for Liver Directed Therapy

 Lu177 Based.
-There’s a clinical trial looking at the use of Lu177 in a liver directed modality.
-Based in Netherlands, you can read about the Intra-arterial Lu177 (PRRT) for Neuroendocrine Cancer liver metastases (LUTIA) trial here.
+There’s a clinical trial looking at the use of Lu177 in a liver-directed modality.
+Based in the Netherlands, you can read about the Intra-arterial Lu177 (PRRT) for Neuroendocrine Cancer liver metastases (LUTIA) trial here.